joergdietrich/i3geoweather/README.rst

 Command line options:

 - -d or --daemon run as background process
+- -l or --location force a location by specifying a comma separated latitude/longitude pair, e.g., -l "50.0126, 7.996".
+North and east are positive.
 - -r or --restart restart background process
 - -s or --stop stop running background process
 - -v increase verbosity of logging to ~/.i3geoweather/i3geoweather.log.
 Can be